Sign Up for a Free Account

 Overview

 Peripheral neuropathy is responsible for significant disability worldwide.
 However, a comprehensive diagnostic evaluation of this common condition is cumbersome and costly.
-A methodical approach is essential for proper localization and characterization of neuropathy and to develop targeted diagnostic testing.
+A methodical approach is essential and characterization of neuropathy and to develop targeted diagnostic testing.
 In this article, the authors review the clinical phenotype and classification of neuropathy and appropriate diagnostic testing.

 Key points